carlos-rian/pysqlx-engine/docs/tutorial.md

 ```

-With SQLXEngine built for asynchronous programming, it is necessary to use the `async def` clause to `await` the coroutine termination.
+With PySQLXEngine built for asynchronous programming, it is necessary to use the `async def` clause to `await` the coroutine termination.

 * Modify the file main.py, import the `asyncio` module to run the coroutine: